sroslund/HomemadeOscilloscope/README.md

 # HomemadeOscilloscope

-This project contains the code and a project report detailing the creation of a home-made oscilloscope
+This project contains the code and a project report detailing the creation of a homemade oscilloscope